-We perform most automotive services including tune-up, emissions, electrical and computer work.
+We perform most automotive services including emissions, electrical and computer work.
 We do brakes, suspension and steering, drive axle and clutch work, timing belts and timing chains.
 We do AC and heating.
 We do engine work but rarely major overhaul or engine replacement.

 If something falls outside our field of expertise we have no qualms about letting you know and giving you a referral.

 We do not service any Europoean or British vehicles.
 We do not service very old vehicles.
 We do not service grossly decrepit vehicles.
 We do not do diesel work with the exception of certain model Ford Powerstroke, paint & body, glass, upholstery, tire repair, state inspection or mufflers.